|

 COURSE DESCRIPTION

-This course considers the literary genre of the modern short story, particularly recent American work reflecting shifts in cultural practices.
-The course will first consider the genre across time and geography starting in the earlier twentieth century and move forward to our own time.
-This recent work often raises issues having to do with genre and the question of what a short story is, now in our time, noticing how related literary genres like memoir, voiced nonfiction, creative nonfiction, and literary journalism share some of the same features as the contemporary short fiction.
-Focusing in this web of interinfluences may be key to understanding contemporary culture.
+This course considers the literary genre of the modern short story, particularly recent American work reflecting shifts in artistic practices.
+The course will first consider the genre across time starting in the late nineteenth century and move forward to our own time.
+This recent work often raises issues having to do with genre and the question of what a short story is, now in our time, and how related literary genres like memoir, voiced nonfiction, creative nonfiction, and literary journalism may share some of the same features as the contemporary short fiction.
+Focusing in on this web of interinfluences may be a key to understanding contemporary culture.

 The HSS senior seminar, is meant to be the culmination of the undergraduate experience in the humanities and social sciences.
 Characterized by its sophistication of inquiry, the Seminar is to be an in-depth experience within a particular area of focus dependent upon an instructorbs intellectual or artistic specialization or area of expertise.
 The Seminar inquiry is characterized by its ongoing exchange among participants meant to foster nuanced critical thinking and discussion, as well as adept writing.
 Prerequisites for enrolling in the Seminar are: HUM 102; and one from among HUM 211, HUM 212 and Hist 213 or their equivalents, all with a grade of C or better; completion of either the Lit/Hist/Phil/STS or the Open Elective in Humanities and Social Science, with a grade of C or better.